Workout

 Banana

-Bananas are a rich source of vitamin B6, also known as pyridoxine.
-Some studies have suggested that vitamin B6 may help reduce the number of mosquito bites in people who consume it regularly.
-You can add bananas to your smoothies, salads or simply enjoy them as a tasty snack.
+Bananas are a very rich source of vitamin B6 which is also called by its other name pyridoxine.
+A few reports have proposed that vitamin B6 might help in reducing the number of mosquitoes that approach the regular consumers of it.
+You can include them in your smoothies, fruit salads or just enjoy them as they are a tasty snack.

 6. Hot peppers: a hot option.